12 Best Ski Resorts in Minnesota, 2023/24

 8. Buck Hill Ski Area

 Buck Hill is located in the suburbs of Minneapolis-Saint Paul, only 20 minutes from downtown.
 This is a small ski hill with 10 lifts and a decent 309 feet of vertical, and it's been the training ground of famous skiers like Lindsay Vonn.
 In fact, the resort has named a lift in her honor.
+For the 2023/24 season skiers will be delighted to find out that the old center chairlift has been replaced with a new fixed-grip quad lift.

 Buck Hill is also a snowboarding and freestyle hot spot, with an amazing terrain park along with a tubing hill.